batiste/django-page-cms/doc/create-blog-application.rst

       {% endblock %}

 Finaly the last one is for the Blog Post itself.
-You could have different Blog Post templates but for now we only need one:
+You could have different Blog Post templates but for now we only need one, let's call it `blog-post.html`:

 .. code-block:: html+django